 This type of argument is not normally a complete defense to a charge of murder or attempted murder, but a crime that was committed in the “heat of passion” might qualify for a lesser charge by law, such as a manslaughter charge.

-Someone acts in the heat of passion when reasonably provoked to immediate action due to someone else's actions – or even by the circumstances with which they are confronted.
+Someone acts in the heat of passion when reasonably provoked to immediate action by someone else's actions or even by the circumstances with which they are confronted.

-The classic example of acting in the “heat of passion” includes the spouse returning home to find their spouse in bed someone else.
+The classic example of acting in the “heat of passion” is a spouse returning home to find their spouse in bed with someone else.

-If that spouse instantly flies into a rage at this discovery, pulls out a handgun on their person, and attempts, or actually shoots and kills the stranger, then there might be valid argument their behavior qualifies as a lesser crime of manslaughter, rather than murder or attempted murder charges.
+Suppose that spouse instantly flies into a rage at this discovery, pulls out a handgun on their person, and attempts, or actually shoots and kills the stranger.
+In that case, there might be a valid argument their behavior qualifies as a lesser crime of manslaughter rather than murder or attempted murder charges.

-Obviously, the specific facts and circumstances of the provocation claimed by any defendant will determine whether a jury might find their response reasonable or not.
+Obviously, the specific facts and circumstances of the provocation claimed by any defendant will determine whether a jury might find their response reasonable.

 Insanity Defense